Case Recording

 If a member of staff refuses to sign the form, their line manager must immediately pass this on to the relevant Services Manager or Head of Service to deal with.

-Unauthorised access to a case record (for example for personal use) will be considered a serious misuse of the system and may lead to disciplinary action.
+Unauthorised access to an electronic record (for example for personal use) will be considered a serious misuse of the system and may lead to disciplinary action.